dominikandreas/math-game/Readme.md

 >
 > Please use the same format as the one given above, ommitting the files that don't require any changes.
 You can also add new files if necessary.

 Copy the results into a file and run `update_files.py <path to file>` to apply the changes to the code.

+It is of course also possible to make manual changes.
+So far this hasn't been necessary.

+## Recommendations

+I recommend to use either google ai studio with gemini 1.5 pro (latest version) or similar (the aistudio is free to use).
+Using all files as input, it is important to have a large context length.